rsdoiel/antenna/socal_north.md

 date: 2023-10-30, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated Oct.
+31 at 10:08 p.m.&#160;</em>
 The Bruins&#8217; gameplay continuously scaled new peaks as the weekend unfolded.
-Their head coach said this pattern was reminiscent of the team&#8217;s hopes for the rest of their Pac-12 play.
+Their head coach said this pattern was reminiscent of the team’s hopes for the rest of their Pac-12 play.

 <https://dailybruin.com/2023/10/30/ucla-womens-volleyball-climbs-to-victory-against-utah-colorado-in-mountain-trip/>